-NASA's DART mission is being led by the John Hopkins University Applied Physics Laboratory (JHUAPL).
-The mission's target is the binary asteroid system Didymos, which means "twin" in Greek.
-The system consists of a near-Earth asteroid (65803) measuring 0.48 miles (780 meters) across and its moonlet Dimorphos measuring 525 feet (160 meters) across.
+DART's target was the binary asteroid system Didymos, which means "twin" in Greek.
+The system consists of a near-Earth asteroid Didymos measuring 0.48 miles (780 meters) across and its moonlet Dimorphos measuring 525 feet (160 meters) across.

-DART is a simple spacecraft.
-According to JHUAPL, the box-shaped main vehicle measures roughly 3.9 x 4.3 x 4.3 feet (1.2 x 1.3 x 1.3 meters) — about the size of a refrigerator.
-Each of the two large solar arrays is 27.9 feet (8.5 meters) long when fully deployed.
-The DART spacecraft contains just one instrument — Didymos Reconnaissance and Asteroid Camera for Optical Navigation (DRACO).
-(It turns out if your primary goal is to smash into an asteroid, you don't need to take a lot with you).
+DART was a simple spacecraft.
+According to JHUAPL, the box-shaped main vehicle (opens in new tab) measured roughly 3.9 x 4.3 x 4.3 feet (1.2 x 1.3 x 1.3 meters) — about the size of a refrigerator.
+Each of the two large solar arrays was 27.9 feet (8.5 meters) long when fully deployed.
+The DART spacecraft contained just one instrument — Didymos Reconnaissance and Asteroid Camera for Optical Navigation (DRACO).
+(It turns out that if your primary goal is to smash into an asteroid, you don't need to take a lot with you).

-Once the DART spacecraft launches on its SpaceX Falcon 9, it will deploy its Roll-Out Solar Arrays (ROSA) to power itself for the journey to Didymos.
+Once the DART spacecraft launched on a SpaceX Falcon 9, it deployed its Roll-Out Solar Arrays (ROSA) to power itself for the journey to Didymos.
 Scientists tested the ROSA arrays onboard the International Space Station in June 2017 and were deemed suitable to provide the power required to support DART's electric propulsion system, according to NASA.
-(In fact, NASA has added larger versions of the ROSA arrays to the space station's own power grid.)
-The DART spacecraft will also use the next-generation, fuel-efficient NASA Evolutional Xenon Thruster-Commercial (NEXT-C) solar electric propulsion system as part of its in-space propulsion.
+(In fact, NASA has added larger versions of the ROSA arrays to the space station's power grid.)
+The DART spacecraft also used the next-generation, fuel-efficient NASA Evolutional Xenon Thruster-Commercial (NEXT-C) solar electric propulsion system as part of its in-space propulsion.

-As the spacecraft approaches its target, an onboard high-resolution camera — DRACO will help navigate the DART spacecraft and take measurements of the target asteroid, including the size and shape of Dimorphos.
+As the spacecraft approached its target, an onboard high-resolution camera — DRACO helped navigate the DART spacecraft and take measurements of the target asteroid, including the size and shape of Dimorphos.
 DRACO is based on the LORRI camera from NASA's New Horizons spacecraft.

 DART's companion: LICIACube(opens in new tab)